muneer78/muneer78.github.io/_posts/2022-09-19-kanye-school.md

 ---
 tags: great-lines
-title: "What the Hell Is Going on at Kanye West's Mysterious New Private School?"
+title: What the Hell Is Going on at Kanye West's Mysterious New Private School?
 date: 2022-09-19
 ---